spences10/scottspence.com/posts/2021/09/26/six-months-as-a-developer-advocate/index.md

 the idea of creating a full [Jamstack Linktree clone] that could be created with one click.

-Then I started on the Jamstack explorers videos
+Then I started on the [Jamstack explorers mission]

 ## September recap